Archdiocese of Detroit: LGBTQ community

 In 1974, Brian McNaught, a reporter and columnist for the Michigan Catholic newspaper, revealed in a Detroit News article that he was gay.
 The Catholic then dropped his column, citing space issues in the publication.
 In response, McNaught filed a complaint against the Catholic with the Human Rights Commission for the City of Detroit, claiming sexual discrimination.
 The newspaper ultimately fired him.
 McNaught later founded the Detroit chapter of DignityUSA, a support organization for LGBTQ Catholics.

 Vigneron in 2013 stated that he would not allow Catholics who support same-sex marriage to receive communion in the archdiocese.
 He said that taking communion while disagreeing with the church on this issue was "double-dealing that is not unlike perjury."

 In 2020, the archdiocese fired Terry Gonda, the music director at St. John Fisher Parish in Auburn Hills, for being married to another woman.
 In August 2020, Vigneron banned DignityUSA and Fortunate Families, a ministry for families of LGBTQ Catholics, from gathering at archdiocesan churches or having priests perform mass for them.
 He stated that the two groups were incompatible with the virtue of chastity.

 Vigneron wrote a pastoral letter in 2024 to the leaders of Catholic schools and other institutions in the archdiocese.
 It stated that all their employees, students, and youth program participants must "...respect their God-given biological sex."
 This meant that transgender individuals had to use restrooms and follow dress codes that corresponded to their biological sex.
-Vigneron said that accommodating "individuals experiencing gender confusion" is dangerous.
-In a podcast following his letter, Vigneron called acceptance of transgender individuals by society as "...a toxin that's been deposited in our culture" and compared transgenderism to a virus.
+VigneIn a podcast following his letter, Vigneron called acceptance of transgender individuals by society as "...a toxin that's been deposited in our culture" and compared transness to a virus.